 Rhodiola rosea is an herb that some believe can be used for anxiety.
 The supplement rhodiola rosea is generally taken as an anti-depressant.
 However, many anti-depressants are also recommended for people who suffer from anxiety.
 When taking an anti-depressant for your anxiety disorder, it is important to ascertain whether either the drug's effects or its side effects have the potential to make anxiety worse.

-This article will review the benefits associated with taking rhodiola rosea, as well as the potential problems to watch out for if you are planning on taking this supplement as treatment for your anxiety.
+This article will review the benefits associated with taking rhodiola rosea, as well as the potential problems to watch out for if you are planning on taking this supplement as a treatment for your anxiety.

 A Rosea, By Any Other Name

-It's extremely popular to look for alternative options for anxiety, but note that very few of them actually work, and even if they do, you should always be looking for ways to reduce anxiety without any supplement or medicine.
-Make sure you take my free 7 minute anxiety test to learn more.
+It's extremely popular to look for alternative options for anxiety, but note that very few of them work, and even if they do, you should always be looking for ways to reduce anxiety without any supplement or medicine.
+Make sure you take my free 7-minute anxiety test to learn more.

 Rhodiola rosea grows in the cold and goes by many other names, including arctic root, golden root, rose root, Aaron's rod, and king's crown.
 All of these refer to a small plant with yellow flowering stalks.

-In Russia, Scandinavia and the mountainous regions of China, the plant has been traditionally collected and consumed to cope with the stresses of life in extremely cold climates.
+In Russia, Scandinavia and the mountainous regions of China, the plant has been traditionally collected and consumed to cope with the stresses of life in frigid climates.
 Specifically, it is meant to treat fatigue, increase sexual potency, and promote happiness.